Your Guide to Recovery After a Car Accident

 This guide explains everything you need to know, and how to handle yourself after an auto accident.

-First acts after a car accident
+First steps after a car accident

 The first moments after a car accident can be disorienting.
 You're hardly to blame for feeling frustrated, angry, scared or tired.
 It's perfectly understandable that all you want to do is pick yourself up and go home.